AshleyShang/DE_project/README.md

 *Remember to create all the tables that are needed in Redshift (after connecting)*

 *Remember to set proper EMR master node inbound rules*

+## In my PySpark job

+In my spark job, I used `TextBlob` to label the sentiment polarity of the movie reviews, and based on that to train model and predict the sentiment.
+After data wrangling, I used Random Forest with 10-fold cross validation.